nightingaleproject/vrdr-dotnet/README.md

 3. Resetting the middle name if the first name is set again when using the IJEMortality class;
 setting the first name and then the middle name ensures no issues will occur.

+For the decedent's last name, if the family name, denoted as FamilyName in FHIR, is missing or unknown, its corresponding LNAME in IJE has value of "UNKNOWN".
+Vice versa, if its LNAME in IJE is "UNKNOWN", its corresponding FamilyName in FHIR has value of NULL.

 #### Helper Properties for Value Sets

 For fields that contain coded values it can involve some extra effort to provide the code, the code